What Causes Hair Damage?

 A lack of nutrients

-Nutritional deficiencies can impact the health of your hair and lead to hair loss.
-To keep healthy hair, eat meals high in protein, iron, copper, zinc, vital fatty acids, folic acid, amino acids, and vitamins
+hair loss.
+To keep healthy hair, eat meals high in protein, iron, copper, zinc,

 • Poor Hair Care Techniques